-Applications should be submitted to the mailbox of Professor Natalie Kacinik in the Department of Psychology, 5315 James Hall.
+Applications should be submitted to the mailbox of Professor Deborah Walder in the Department of Psychology, 5315 James Hall.

 * Students are encouraged to submit applications during their final semester of enrollment in coursework at Brooklyn College, prior to graduation.
-However, applications will be accepted within a few months following graduation.
+However, applications will also be accepted until the end of the semester after the student’s graduation.

-All applications submitted for "Graduating With Honors in Psychology" will be reviewed by the Psychology Department Honors & Awards Committee, which will make recommendations regarding award of "Graduating With Honors in Psychology" for excellence in the field of psychology.
-All students will be notified of the outcome of this review, which most often takes place the semester following graduation.
+All applications submitted for "Graduating With Honors in Psychology" will be reviewed by the Psychology Department Honors & Awards Committee, which will make recommendations regarding award of "Graduating With Departmental Honors in Psychology" for excellence in the field of psychology.
+All students will be notified of the final outcome, which is ultimately determine by the Office of the Registrar and typically occurs the semester following graduation.
 This delay is because all grades earned in advanced psychology courses taken must be included in the aforementioned GPA calculation, and many students take advanced psychology courses through their final semester.